oblivious-file-sharing/libristretto-elgamal/README.md

 ## Ciphertext compaction

-The library adopts Kaoru Karosawa's multi-recipient public-key encryption with shortened ciphertext to construct a compact encryption scheme with small ciphertext expansion.
+The library adopts Kaoru Kurosawa's multi-recipient public-key encryption with shortened ciphertext to construct a compact encryption scheme with small ciphertext expansion.

 ### ◆ Problem ###